What Does This Mean for People Addicted to Meth and Heroin?

 - An Adequate Time in Treatment: NIDA has found that most people with addictions need at least 90 days of treatment.
 Many need much more.
 They explain, “Recovery from drug addiction is a long-term process and frequently requires multiple episodes of treatment.”
 They also suggest that successful treatment plans for those with meth and heroin addictions “include strategies to engage and keep patients in treatment.”

-- Behavioral therapies: As a mental health disease, these therapies are effective in healing the disruptions polydrug use caused in the brain.
+- Behavioral therapies: As a mental health disease, these therapies are effective in healing the disruptions polydrug use causes in the brain.

 - Aftercare Plan: Therapists should help their patients carefully develop an aftercare plan to further their abstinence from drugs and alcohol.

 You don’t have to “feel ready” to overcome a meth and heroin addiction.
 Treatment helps you overcome the denial that hinders that feeling.
-In fact, getting help before you’re ready, may head off any serious consequences you may otherwise experience.
+Getting help before you’re ready, may head off any serious consequences you may otherwise experience.